bg-choi/convx/README.md

+# ConvX: A Lightweight Converter to Bridge Indexed Dense Representations and Large Language Models for Retrieval-Augmented Generation

-# Training and Inference Environments
+## Training and Inference Environments
 I recommend to install requirements with:
 ```
 pip install requirements.txt